Feel Confident About Your Nose

 The shape of your nose affects the function of your nose.
 It is possible to achieve a well-proportioned nose that works efficiently.
-Some people have a crooked nose as a result of injury and would like it straightened so that they can breathe better.
-With the application of the latest techniques in rhinoplasty, the doctors at FacesFirst can help you to achieve the look you want.
-Our attention to the function of your nose allows you to achieve a balance of clear nasal breathing and facial harmony.
+For example, some people have a crooked nose as a result of injury and would like it straightened so that they can breathe better.
+With the application of the latest techniques in rhinoplasty, the doctors at FacesFirst can help you achieve the look you want, and our attention to the function of your nose allows you to achieve clear nasal breathing as well as facial harmony.

 What to Expect

 Since every person’s nose is different, we tailor each procedure to your exact needs.
 Some patients desire subtle refinements that may make a big difference, while others have complex issues or need revision surgery.
 Your surgeon will explain to you what to expect based on these options.
 Nasal surgery is generally an outpatient surgery, taking a few hours.
-You will recover at home with rest, may feel better in less than a week and can return to work in 7-10 days.
-The nose may still have some swelling at that point, but most swelling is resolved after a month’s time.
-There will be some subtle changes to the nose over a year’s time, and Dr. Cote will follow up with you during this time to make sure you love your results.
+You will recover at home with rest, may feel better in less than a week, and can return to work in 7-10 days.
+The nose may still have some swelling at that point, but most swelling is resolved after a month.
+There will be some subtle changes to the nose over a year as residual swelling continues to dissipate, and Dr. Cote will follow up with you during this time to make sure you love your results.

 Your Advanced Consultation

 At FacesFirst, we utilize modern technology to give you an advanced consultation process and a complete understanding of the procedure.
 Dr. Cote uses the Vectra 3D Imaging program so patients can see potential outcomes of their rhinoplasty.
 The system creates a 3D model based on photographs of the patient’s face, which Dr. Cote can then manipulate to gain a better understanding of the patient’s aesthetic goals.